 On earth, our purpose remains to glorify God.
 This verse in 2 Corinthians reminds us that glorifying God means allowing his presence to be known, which means we actively strive to point others to Christ.
 When we point others to Christ, we invite them to find their identity, security, comfort, worth, and happiness in him, not in us or in possessions.

-When you make your guy-girl friendships group-oriented, you can grow and mature with the encouragement and wisdom of others.
+When you allow your guy-girl friendships to thrive in open and group-oriented environments, you can grow and mature with the encouragement and wisdom of others.

-Elisabeth Elliot encourages us to veer away from pursing our friend for the sake of our desires:
+Elisabeth Elliot expands on why discussing deep personal/emotional matters isn’t well-suited to girl-guy friendships.
+Elliot encourages us to veer away from pursuing our friend for the sake of our desires:

 “Resist the temptation to trifle with other people’s feelings.
 It may be fun to “play the fish,” like a trout on a fly line, but it is cruel, it is dishonest, and it is dangerous.” – Elisabeth Elliot, Passion & Purity.

 “To play the fish” means to use emotionally manipulative tactics in order to catch a fish.
 Elliot highlights that the downside of opening up emotionally in a guy-girl friendship is that we may just be taking advantage of their care and attention.
 In a sense, we may just be “playing” with our friend’s emotions in order to “catch” them.